 Movement: Lie on your back, tighten your quad.
 Next, tighten your glute.
-While sustaining both your quad and glute activation, slowly slide your leg out to the side; keep your knee straight the whole time.
+Then, slowly slide your leg out to the side; Keep your knee straight the entire time.

-Rationale: This is important for lateral hip stability/strength needed for balance and progression in the loading phase of gait.
+Rationale: This is important for lateral hip stability/strength needed for balance and progression during gait and weightbearing activities.